aws/aws-sdk-net/README.md

 * [GitHub Issues][sdk-issues]
 * [SDK Samples](https://github.com/awslabs/aws-sdk-net-samples)

+## Getting Help

+Please use these community resources for getting help.
+We use the [GitHub issues][sdk-issues] for tracking bugs and feature requests and have limited bandwidth to address them.
+* Ask a question on [StackOverflow](http://stackoverflow.com/) and tag it with aws-sdk-net
+* Come join the AWS .NET community chat on [gitter](https://gitter.im/aws/aws-sdk-net)
+* Open a support ticket with [AWS Support](https://console.aws.amazon.com/support/home)
+* If it turns out that you may have found a bug, please open an [issue][sdk-issues]

+### Opening Issues

+If you encounter a bug with AWS SDK for .NET we would like to hear about it.
+Search the existing [issues](https://github.com/aws/aws-sdk-net/issues?q=is%3Aissue) and try to make sure your problem doesn’t already exist before opening a new issue.
+It’s helpful if you include the version of AWS SDK .NET and the OS you’re using.
+Please include a stack trace and reduced repro case when appropriate, too.

+The [GitHub issues][sdk-issues] are intended for bug reports and feature requests.
+For help and questions with using AWS SDK for .NET please make use of the resources listed in the Getting Help section.
+There are limited resources available for handling issues and by keeping the list of open issues lean we can respond in a timely manner.

 ## SDK Change Log

 The change log for the SDK can be found in the [SDK.CHANGELOG.md](https://github.com/aws/aws-sdk-net/blob/master/SDK.CHANGELOG.md) file.